-Early next morning the man set out to hunt, and as soon as he was out of sight his wives went up on top of the butte where he used to sit.
-There they dug a deep hole and covered it over with light sticks and grass and earth, so that it looked like the other soil nearby, and placed the buffalo skull on the sticks which covered the hole.
+Early next morning, the man set out to hunt, and as soon as he was out of sight, his wives went up on top of the butte where he used to sit.
+They dug a deep hole and covered it over with light sticks and grass and earth so that it looked like the other soil nearby and placed the buffalo skull on the sticks that covered the hole.

-In the afternoon, as they watched for their returning husband, they saw him come over the hill loaded down with meat that he had killed.
+As they watched for their returning husband in the afternoon, they saw him come over the hill loaded down with meat that he had killed.
 When he threw down his load outside the lodge, they hurried to cook something for him.
-After he had eaten he went up on the butte and sat down on the skull.
-The slender sticks broke and he fell into the hole.
-His wives were watching him, and when they saw him disappear, they took down the lodge and packed their dogs and set out to go to the main camp.
-As they drew near it, so that people could hear them, they began to cry and mourn.
+After he had eaten, he went up on the butte and sat down on the skull.
+The slender sticks broke, and he fell into the hole.
+His wives were watching him, and when they saw him disappear, they took down the lodge, packed their dogs, and set out to go to the main camp.
+As they drew near it so that people could hear them, they began to cry and mourn.

 Soon some people came to meet them and said, “What is this?
 Why are you mourning?
 Where is your husband?”

-Now, when the man fell into the pit he was hurt, for the hole was deep.
-After a time he tried to climb out, but he was so badly bruised that he could not do so.
-He sat there and waited, thinking that here he must surely die of hunger.
+When the man fell into the pit, he was hurt, for the hole was deep.
+After a time, he tried to climb out, but he was so badly bruised that he could not do so.
+So he sat there and waited, thinking that here he must surely die of hunger.

 But traveling over the prairie was a wolf that climbed up on the butte and came to the hole and, looking in, saw the man and pitied him.

-In those days the people used to make holes in the walls of the fence about the enclosure into which they led the buffalo.
-They set snares over these holes, and when wolves and other animals crept through them so as to get into the pen and feed on the meat they were caught by the neck and killed, and the people used their skins for clothing.
+In those days, the people used to make holes in the fence walls about the enclosure into which they led the buffalo.
+They set snares over these holes, and when wolves and other animals crept through them to get into the pen and feed on the meat, they were caught by the neck and killed, and the people used their skins for clothing.

-One night all the wolves went down to the pen to get meat, and when they had come close to it, the man-wolf said to his brothers, “Stop here for a little while and I will go down and fix the places so that you will not be caught.”
-He went down to the pen and sprung all the snares, and then went back and called the wolves and the others—the coyotes, badgers, and kit-foxes—and they all went into the pen and feasted and took meat to carry home to their families.
-In the morning the people found the meat was gone and all their snares sprung, and they were surprised and wondered how this could have happened.
-For many nights the nooses were pulled tight and the meat was taken, but once when the wolves went there to eat they found only the meat of a lean and sickly bull.
+One night all the wolves went down to the pen to get meat, and when they had come close to it, the man-wolf said to his brothers, “Stop here for a little while, and I will go down and fix the places so that you will not be caught.”
+He went down to the pen and sprung all the snares and then went back and called the wolves and the others—the coyotes, badgers, and kitfoxes—and they all went into the pen and feasted and took meat to carry home to their families.
+The people found the meat was gone in the morning and all their snares sprung, and they were surprised and wondered how this could have happened.
+For many nights the nooses were pulled tight, and the meat was taken, but once the wolves went there to eat, they found only the meat of a lean and sickly bull.
 Then the man-wolf was angry, and he cried out like a wolf, “Bad-food-you-give-us-o-o-o!
 Bad-food-you-give-us-o-o-o-o!”

-When the people heard this they said to one another, “Ah, it is a man-wolf who has done all this.
+When the people heard this, they said to one another, “Ah, it is a man-wolf who has done all this.
 We must catch him.”
 So they took down to the piskun [pen or enclosure] pemmican and nice back fat and placed it there, and many of them hid close by.
-After dark, the wolves came, as was their custom, and when the man-wolf saw the good food, he ran to it and began to eat.
-Then the people rushed upon him from every side and caught him with ropes, and tied him and took him to a lodge, and when they had brought him inside to the light of the fire, at once they knew who it was.
-They said, “Why, this is the man who was lost.”
+Then, after dark, the wolves came, as was their custom, and when the man-wolf saw the good food, he ran to it and began to eat.
+Then the people rushed upon him from every side and caught him with ropes, and tied him and took him to a lodge, and when they had brought him inside to the light of the fire, at once, they knew who it was.
+So they said, “Why, this is the man who was lost.”

 “You say well,” he replied; “I give those women to the punishing society.
 They know what to do.”

 About the Author: Blackfoot Indians Stories was published by George Bird Grinnell in 1913.
 George Bird Grinnell studied at Yale with an intense desire to be a naturalist.
 He talked his way onto a fossil-collecting expedition in 1870 and then served as the naturalist on Custer’s expedition to the Black Hills in 1874.
 Grinnell was interested in what he could learn from the Indian tribes of the region, and early on, was well known for his ability to get along with Indian elders.
-The Pawnee called him White Wolf, and eventually adopted him into the tribe.
+The Pawnee called him White Wolf and eventually adopted him into the tribe.
 Grinnell was also the editor of Forest and Stream, the leading natural history magazine in North America, the founder of the Audubon Society and the Boone and Crockett Club, and an advisor to Theodore Roosevelt.
 Glacier National Park came about largely through his efforts.
-Grinnell also spent significant time working for fair and reasonable treaties with Native American tribes, and for the preservation of America’s wild lands and resources.
+Grinnell also spent significant time working for fair and reasonable treaties with Native American tribes and preserving America’s wildlands and resources.